gitpan/URL-Normalize/README.md

 Sorts the query parameters alphabetically.

-Uppercased parameters will be lower cased during sorting only, and if there are multiple values for a parameters, the key/value-pairs will be sorted as well.
+Uppercased parameters will be lower cased during sorting only, and if there are multiple values for a parameter, the key/value-pairs will be sorted as well.

 Example: